 Best Sources of Healthy Protein:

-- Bone broth protein — 1 serving: 20 grams
+- Bone broth or protein powder made from bone broth — 1 serving: 20 grams

 - High-quality whey protein powder — 1 serving: ~20 grams

 - Grass-fed beef — 3 ounces: 19 grams

 - Organic lentils — 1 cup: 18 grams

 - Wild-caught fish (like wild Alaskan salmon, mackerel, tuna, etc.) — 3 ounces salmon: around 17 grams

 - Organic chicken — 1 chicken breast: 16 grams

 - Raw milk — 1 cup: 8 grams